SFS2X Docs / GettingStarted / client-api-csharp

 » Client API setup | C#

-The C# API is used to develop games and applications:
+The C# API is used to develop multiplayer games and applications:

-- standalone games for PC, Mac, Linux, iOS, Android, Windows Store through the Unity publishing features;
+- for PC, Mac, Linux, iOS, Android, through the Unity publishing features;

-- native games for .Net, Mono and Windows Universal platforms.
+- for native .Net, Mono and Universal Windows platforms.

-More platforms may be supported too (see the Unity publishing options), but we didn't test them directly.
-So thank you for your feedback in case you do!
+All Unity target platforms are supported too (see the Unity publishing options), but we didn't test them directly.
+So... thank you for your feedback in case you do!

 The API is distributed in the form of four DLL libraries to be used alternatively or in conjunction with each other (read below) depending on your development platform:

 The libraries are available in the release and debug versions.
 Using the release version is always recommended.
-The debug version allows API's internal debug messages to be printed to the output panel in Visual Studio when developing applications for Windows Universal.
+The debug version allows API's internal debug messages to be printed to the output panel in Visual Studio when developing applications for Universal Windows Platform.

-After creating a new project in Visual Studio (PC), MonoDevelop (Mac) or Xamarin (PC/Mac), edit the project's References and add the SmartFox2X.dll library contained in the /Release/DotNet folder of the API zip file.
+After creating a new project in Visual Studio (PC, Mac), edit the project's References and add the SmartFox2X.dll library contained in the /Release/DotNet folder of the API zip file.

-After creating a new project in Visual Studio, edit the project's References and add the SmartFox2X.dll library contained in the /Release/Windows_Universal folder of the API zip file.
+After creating a new project in Visual Studio (PC), edit the project's References and add the SmartFox2X_UWP.dll library contained in the /Release/UWP folder of the API zip file.

 Create a new project in Unity and create a folder — for example /Assets/Plugins — where to copy the SmartFox2X.dll library contained in the /Release/Unity folder of the API zip file.

-Now click on the SmartFox2X plugin and go to the Inspector panel; select Editor and the target platforms you need, excluding WebGL, WSAPlayer (Windows Store) and WP8Player (Windows Phone 8).
+Now click on the SmartFox2X plugin and go to the Inspector panel; select Editor and the target platforms you need, excluding WebGL.
 Finally click on the Apply button.

 » WebGL build

-Now click on the newly added SmartFox2X DLL and go to the Inspector panel; select WebGL, deselect all the other platforms (including Editor) and click on the Apply button.
+Now click on the newly added SmartFox2X plugin and go to the Inspector panel; select WebGL, deselect all the other platforms (including Editor) and click on the Apply button.

 Unity will use the DLL in the /Assets/Plugins folder when working in the Editor and the other library files in the /Assets/Plugins/WebGL folder when exporting for browser execution.